 Guts UK Amelie Waring Fellowship (Pancreatitis)

 The Guts UK Amelie Waring Fellowship is a three-year award for research into any aspect of pancreatic inflammation or injury.
 This grant call is closed and is planned to reopen in 2020/21.

 Guts UK (formerly Core) are announcing a call for a 3-year full-time research fellowship up to £180,000 into any aspect of pancreatic inflammation or injury.
 Please note that projects on pancreatic cancer will be excluded from this call.
-The deadline for applications will be 5pm 8th October 2018.
-THIS CALL IS NOW CLOSED.
+This grant call is closed and is planned to reopen in 2020/21.